Himanshu1729-Cosmo/Himanshu1729-Cosmo.github.io/simplemc-install.md

 pip install .
 ```

-In the next page, we will explore the basic structure of \texttt{SimpleMC} and learn how to add a new dark energy model by considering the JBP `Jassal--Bagla--Padmanabhan` parametrization as an example.
+In the next page, we will explore the basic structure of \texttt{SimpleMC} and learn how to add a new dark energy model by considering the CPL `(Chevallier–Polarski–Linder)` parametrization as an example.